Rings Node Header

 The OBSERVATION_ID is a string constructed from the instrument ID, the orbit number, the target code, a description of the observation, and instance number.
 For example, VIMS_000RI_RINGMOS103_PRIME is some of the data taken by VIMS during orbit 000 to produce a radial mosaic of the rings.

-Searching the index file for the substring RI_ will identify general ring observations.
+Searching OPUS or the index file for the substring RI_ will identify general ring observations.
 Observations devoted to a specific ring (A through G) may be indicated by RA_, RB_, RC, RD_, RE_, RF_, and RG_ respectively